 Does Table Tennis Scoring Go To 11 Or 21?

-A standard table tennis game goes up to 11 points.
+A standard table tennis game, also known as ping pong, is played to 11 points.

-During a game of table tennis players switch off serving after every two points.
-The game is played to 11 unless there is a 10-10 tie in which the athletes must keep playing until someone is able to win by two.
+A table tennis match begins with one of the athletes serving to the other.
+During the game, players switch off serving after every two points until one player reaches 11.
+The only exception is when the score is tied at 10-10, in which the athletes must keep playing until one of the competitors is able to win by two.

 Prior to 2001, all matches played in competitive ping pong were up to a score of 21, with similar rules to the game now.
 Switching the score limit to 11 was done to speed up the game’s pace, making it more exciting and appealing for the audience.

 How many points are needed to win in table tennis?

 In table tennis, the first player or team to get to 11 points wins the game.
 However, a player or team needs to be leading by at least two points to win.
 This means that if a game is tied at 10-10, one player or team must score two points in a row to win.